-The schedule is management's responsibility, and derives from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule is the responsibility of management and derives from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 We subjected the schedule to the auditing procedures we applied to the basic financial statements.
-We also applied certain additional procedures, including comparing and reconciling the schedule directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, this schedule is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+We also applied certain additional procedures, including comparing and reconciling the schedule directly to the underlying accounting and other records used to prepare the basic financial statements themselves, in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule is fairly stated in all material respects in relation to the basic financial statements as a whole.
 Madison Plains Local School District Madison County Independent Auditor's Report Page 3